 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from 96,273 horizontal wells in 10 US states, through August.
-Cumulative oil and gas production from these wells reached 9.5 Gbo and 104 Tcf.
+These interactive presentations contain the latest oil & gas production data from 116,815 horizontal wells in 12 US states, through August 2019.
+Cumulative oil and gas production from these wells reached 12.2 billion bbl and 137 Tcf of natural gas.
 Ohio and West Virginia are deselected in most dashboards, as their production data is less current.
 Oklahoma is for now only available in our subscription services.

-Early next week I will have a new post on North Dakota, which set a new production record in October (data for this month is already available in our subscription services).
+Early next week we will have a new post on North Dakota, which set a new production record in October (data for this month is already available in our subscription services).

 Production data is subject to revisions.
 For these presentations, I used data gathered from the sources listed below.

 - Louisiana Department of Natural Resources.
 Similar to Texas, lease/unit production is allocated over wells in order to estimate their individual production histories.

 - New Mexico Oil Conservation Commission